wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-sfctl-sa-cluster.md

 ## <a name="sfctl-sa-cluster-config"></a>sfctl sa-cluster config
 Obtenha a configuração de cluster autônomo do Service Fabric.

-Obtenha a configuração de cluster autônomo do Service Fabric.
 A configuração do cluster contém propriedades do cluster que incluem diferentes tipos de nó no cluster, as configurações de segurança, falhas e topologias de domínio de atualização etc.

 ### <a name="arguments"></a>Argumentos